SREENIVASAN-KV/NETFLIX-MOVIES-AND-TV-SHOWS-CLUSTERING-/README.md

 3) Performed PCA to reduce the dimensionality.
 4) Implemented K-Means clustering and derived meaningful clusters of netflix contents.
 5) Plotted an interactive plot to explain and to visualize the clusters clearly.
-6) Implemented a netflix content system based on our K-Means clustering
+6) Implemented a netflix recommendation system based on our K-Means clustering
+##Result##
+Processed the text data with the help of NLP techniques and used it together with the categorical variables and performed clustering.
+Implemented a content based recommendation using K-Means clustering
+##Challenges##
+1)Tackling the text data and making it useful in the final modelling.
+##Future scopes##
+1)More extended eda
+2)Implementing collaborative filtering based recommendation systems by gathering user data.